Center for Islamic Studies Celebrates its 15th Anniversary

 Over the course of the last 15 years, the CIS has sought to deepen scholarly engagement with the Islamic tradition and Muslim diversity within the dynamic, interreligious and interdisciplinary context of the GTU.
 The CIS focuses research and scholarship on Islamic texts and traditions in contemporary contexts, supporting students pursuing Islamic studies at the master’s and doctoral levels, offering a certificate in Islamic studies, and providing graduate level courses on Islam and Muslims for students throughout the GTU consortium and UC Berkeley.

-Dr. Jiwa is particularly grateful to the Henry Luce Foundation for its support over the years, and its most recent funding in the form of a rapid response grant that has enabled the GTU to partner with Bay Area faith-based organizations’ COVID-19 response efforts, led by Black, Brown, and Indigenous communities.
+CIS is grateful to the Henry Luce Foundation for its support over the years, and its most recent funding in the form of a rapid response grant that has enabled the GTU to partner with Bay Area faith-based organizations’ COVID-19 response efforts, led by Black, Brown, and Indigenous communities.

 To celebrate the 15th anniversary, the CIS will be hosting a reception on December 15 at 5:45pm PT.
 Learn more and register for the event here.